AES Annual Fund

 Two ways to give:

-- ONLINE _ Donating is easier than ever, click HERE to donate or pledge today.
+- ONLINE Donating is easier than ever, click https://givebutter.com/florgLto donate or pledge today.

-Our children come home joyful from their days spent at school.
-They love telling us about the new Spanish words they learned, and beam with pride over mastering new skills.
-We pray their teachers’ and classmates’ names when we tuck them in at night.
-Our families’ choice to send our children to AES is one of the proudest decisions we continue to make.
-We represent the great diversities in our city of Houston, but we are one family at Ascension Episcopal School and our heartbeat is for the children.
-Our students are not just learning; they are being nurtured as young minds and future leaders with strong moral compasses and Christian values.
+Our children come home each day filled with love from their teachers and confidence from new lessons learned.
+We know this is because of the emotional, spiritual, social and academic support the teachers invest in them throughout their days.
+Our families’ choice to send our children to AES is an easy decision we continue to make!
+We represent the great diversities in our city of Houston, but we are one family at Ascension Episcopal School and our mission is the children.
+Our students are not just learning and growing; they are being nurtured as young minds and future leaders with strong moral compasses and Christian values.

 Bryce & Adam Zornes